Mountain High: Sky High Disc Golf Course

 The Mountain High North Resort is open during the summer to offer disc golf.
 "Sky High" offers three courses with nine holes that meander throughout the Angeles National Forest.
 The course was first developed in 1999 by Dave Dunipace when the resort was still known as Ski Sunrise.

 Camping

 Mountain High manages many recreation sites and campgrounds including the Table Mountain Campground, Mountain Oak Campground, Jackson Flat Campground, Appletree Campground, Peavine Campground, and the Lake Campground.
 These campgrounds are located in the Angeles National Forest and camping is only open during the summer months, starting in May.

-Climate

-Here is a climate table showing expected climate patterns to be seen around the middle, or 7400 foot point of the ski resort.